beshu-tech/readonlyrest-docs/elasticsearch.md

 #### Hostname verification

 By default the hostname verification is disabled.
-It means that hostname or IP address is not checked to match the names within the certificate.
+This means that hostname or IP address is not verified to match the names in the certificate.
 To enable hostname verification add the following lines in the `ssl_internode` section:

 ```yaml
 hostname_verification: true